Reading (RDG)

 RDG 5376.
 Postsecondary Disciplinary Literacies.

 RDG 5380.
-Independent Study in Reading Research.
+Independent Study in Reading Education.

 RDG 5381.
 Internship in Postsecondary Developmental Literacy Education.

 RDG 5395.
-Teaching Academic Literacy to Adults.
+Academic Literacy in College Contexts.

 RDG 6330.
 Language Acquisition and Development for Literacy Instruction.